3 Electrodynamics

 Here $Q$ is the charge in $V$ and $I$ is the current passing through $A$.
 The corresponding experimental findings that led to the formulation of the equations are the following:

-3.2.1 Formulation about potentials
+3.2.1 Formulation in terms of potentials

 Because of Eq.
-(3.3) exists a vector field $\mathbf{A}$ with
+(3.3), there exists a vector field $\mathbf{A}$ with

 \[ \begin{align} \mathbf{B} = \nabla\times\mathbf{A}, \tag{3.10}\label{eq:b_vom_pot} \end{align} \]

 the field $\mathbf{A}$ is called the vector potential.
-This means that Eq.
-(3.3) according to Eq.
-(B.48) is met.
-Because of the third Maxwell equation Eq.
-(3.4) applies
+Thereby Eq.
+(3.3) is satisfied by virtue of Eq.
+(B.48).
+Because of the third Maxwell equation, Eq.
+(3.4), one has

 \[ \begin{align} \nabla\times\left(\mathbf{E} + \frac{1}{c}\frac{\partial\mathbf{A}}{\partial t}\right) = \mathbf{0}. \end{align} \]